Vladimir Tsyganko: Early career

 According to notes left by Gherman Pântea, Tsyganko spent much of his youth in the United States, working as an engineer.
 He had returned to Bessarabia by the time World War I, and reached political prominence after the October Revolution, which had left the region to administer itself independently, as a "Moldavian Democratic Republic".
+According to recollections published in 1937 by Elena Alistar, Tsyganko was directly involved in the soldiers' congress and the November 1917 elections, which formed a regional assembly, or Sfatul Țării.
+Alistar and Tsyganko both took seats during that race—the former as a Romanian nationalist, the latter as an affiliate of the Peasants' Faction, which was strictly about social and economic reform.
+According to Alistar, Tsyganko was a "smart boy", but his anti-Romanian sentiment was strong, second only to that espoused by another female deputy, Nadejda Grinfeld.

-In January 1918, the local Soviet of Workers' and Soldiers' Deputies began to override the Sfatul Țării assembly (appointed the previous November) and attempted to bring about Bolshevik rule.
+In January 1918, the local Soviet of Workers' and Soldiers' Deputies began to override Sfatul Țării and attempted to bring about Bolshevik rule.
 This move was swiftly suppressed by a punitive expedition of the Romanian Army.
 The 3rd Peasants' Congress, assembled few days after the occupation of Chișinău, adopted an anti-secessionist position, dismissed the Moldavian prime-minister Pantelimon Erhan from the position of President of the Peasants' Soviet, and elected a new leadership from among the most vocal opponents of the Romanian intervention.
 According to the Rumcherod's newspaper, during the opening session, Tsyganko's message on behalf of the local Socialist Revolutionary branch was met with applause and calls to support the Russian Revolution.
 The following day, after demanding the withdrawal of Romanian troops within 24 hours, and negotiating on the issue with the Romanian military, the Congress' Presidium was put under arrest.
 General Ernest Broșteanu dismissed the immunity of those Peasants' representatives who were also members of Sfatul, and issued a strong warning against further anti-Romanian agitation.
 Consequently, the following days the Congress selected a new list of Sfatul representatives, headed by Tsyganko, which comprised mostly moderates.